 How to calculate annual leave entitlement: things to remember

-Surprisingly, not everyone thinks to take their full allowance of leave.
-If you're a manager and you see someone failing to take advantage of their allowance, you should encourage them to do so.
-A company culture that encourages proper resting habits is going to have happier, more productive staff.
+It might be surprising not everyone thinks to take their full allowance of leave.
+If you're a manager, you should encourage your team to use their holiday time.
+A company culture that encourages proper rest will have happier, more productive employees.

-Like all good employers know, granting workers a decent holiday allowance is key to making them feel valued, helping their wellbeing, and boosting productivity and performance.
+Remember, granting workers a decent holiday allowance is key to making them feel valued, improving their wellbeing, and boosting productivity and performance.

 Are you tired of manual processes that eat up your valuable time and resources?
 Say goodbye to spreadsheet headaches and hello to seamless holiday leave management with Timetastic, your all-in-one staff leave planner.